nbailly721/Drought-Detection-Using-Machine-Learning-Random-Forest-SMOTE-/README.md

 This approach can be adapted to other regions or time periods by substituting in relevant weather data.

 🔁 How This Model Can Be Used

-This drought prediction model can be reused in the following ways:

-🔁 How This Model Can Be Used